Better Automatic Program Repair by Using Bug Reports and Tests Together: Evaluation

 \subsection{APR Evaluation Tools, Dataset, and Metrics}

-We run our experiments evaluating FL's effect on APR tools using a cluster of 50~compute nodes, each with a Xeon E5-2680 v4 CPU with 28~cores (2~processors, 14~cores each) running at 2.40GHz.
+We ran our experiments evaluating FL's effect on APR using a cluster of 50~compute nodes, each with a Xeon E5-2680 v4 CPU with 28~cores (2~processors, 14~cores each) running at 2.40GHz.
 Each node had 128GB of RAM and 200GB of local SSD.
-We launched multiple repair attempts in parallel, each requesting 2 cores on one compute node.
-The computational requirements are significant: repairing a single defect 9 times~(3~APR tools (see Section~\ref{sec:apr_using_sbir}) using 3~FL techniques) with a 24-hour timeout can take 216~hours per defect, and 17~CPU-years for 689~defects (see Section~\ref{sec:apr_dataset}).
-Overall, all the experiments combined took eight weeks of wall-clock time to execute: three weeks to compute the FL results, and five more weeks for program repair.
-We next describe the APR tools we evaluate, our benchmark, and the metrics used.
+We launched multiple repair attempts in parallel, each requesting 4 cores on one compute node.
+We next describe the APR tools we evaluate, our dataset, and the metrics used.